dcdpr/did-btc1/chapters/Beacons.md

     autonumber
     title Map Beacon - Construct and Send Beacon Signal

-    actor A as Aggregator
+    actor A as Beacon Aggregator
-    actor C as DID controller<br/>(multiple)
+    actor R as Beacon Participant<br/>(multiple)

     A ->> A: Initialize empty unnormalized<br/>map (keyed by DID)

     loop Until signal conditions met...
-        C ->> A: Send DID and update
+        R ->> A: Send DID and update
-        note left of C: Update is<br/>payload or hash A ->> A: Validate DID against DID<br/>controller's authorized list A ->> A: Add DID and update<br/>to unnormalized map note right of A: Duplicate DID replaces<br/>existing update content end
+        note left of R: Update is<br/>payload or hash A ->> A: Validate DID against Beacon<br/>participant's authorized list A ->> A: Add DID and update<br/>to unnormalized map note right of A: Duplicate DID replaces<br/>existing update content end